petervanderdoes/AVH-Extended-Categories/readme.txt

 None

 == Changelog ==
+= Version 2.3.1 =
+* Bugfix: Undefined function

+= Version 2.3 =
+* RFC: You can change the text Select Category, without editing any translation file.
+* Bugfix: Selecting one parent wouldn;t show it's children.
+* You can now display only selected categories.
+This didn't work properly in an hierachical category structure.
+* Added Czech translation.

 = Version 2.2 =
 * RFC: Internationalization of the plugin.
 * Bugfix: W3 Validation Errors when using dropdown categories.